Skip to content

 You may also come across terms like portable sauna steam when researching, but it is important to distinguish portable heated setups from traditional outdoor sauna builds designed for long-term backyard use.

-Research on mobile outdoor sauna design highlights the appeal of smaller-scale units that are easier to install, move, and adapt to different spaces while still supporting a dedicated heat-based wellness setting.
+Research on mobile outdoor sauna design highlights the appeal of smaller-scale units that are easier to install, move, and adapt to different spaces while still supporting a dedicated heat-based setting.

 A Study on Design Development of Environment-friendly Mobile Home Sauna, 2015